FlorianWoelki/obsidian-iconize/README.md

 A migration script will run whenever you haven't migrated yet.
 Therefore, all icons should be gone from your vault.
 However, you can easily install or create icon packs you used.
 For example, when you use the `font-awesome-solid` pack, you can easily download it in the settings and restart your vault.
 Every icon of this pack should now be visible.

+### Sync issue

+There have been some [syncing issues regarding the icon packs](https://github.com/FlorianWoelki/obsidian-icon-folder/issues/52).
+You can change the icon pack path to `.obsidian/icons` to resolve the issue.
+Go to settings, select the plugin, and change its path to the earlier described path.

 ### Using other icon plugins with icon packs

 Suppose you are using other icon pack plugins with a download functionality.
 In that case, it is common to change the icon pack path to a more public folder so that you have no issue syncing the icons between different devices.